 2. Make an emotional connection

-While we all expect and value a logical argument, people tend to make emotional decisions.
+While we all expect and value logical types of buisness communication, people tend to make emotional decisions.
 When your goal is to gain buy-in for your ideas and inspire action, building a rapport with your audience with a smile and eye contact is a great way to start.
 Then, strengthen that connection by relating your argument to their views or experiences.
 Use language, images, video, personal stories and anecdotes to evoke feelings and help your audience connect with your message on a personal level.

 3. Be believable